 Francyann did not seem in the slightest put out.
 “No. I don’t mind your bustle at all, my dear.
-After all—see ourselves as others see us.”
+After all, if we see ourselves as others see us...”

 “Uhn... yes.”
 With a fat ass.
 Heidi went up a set of rolling library steps Ed had commandeered for shelves too high for the younger Cub Scouts and Future Farmers to reach unassisted.
 She caught a glimpse of her rear end in the mirror across the room, just over the pothos and a planter of hardy ferns.
 Nice ass, she thought.

 A visiting scoutmaster with a crew of budding Maine guides had once climbed the rolling library steps to view the offerings.
 “Quilting.
 Home Canning.
-For Christ’s sake who’d want to know that?
-Old ladies and fairies.
-Not the Boy Scouts of America.”
-Heidi had entertained a brief impulse to call him out on his not-so-latent homophobia.
+Huh.
+Who’d want to know that?”
+Heidi had entertained a brief impulse to call him out.
 Girl stuff, he would have said.
 So she let it drop.
-“Why don’t you check,” he said.
-Always the wistful peeping Tom, praying for a flash of flesh from up a ladder.
-“I’m wearing underwear today,” Heidi had said, as she nodded toward the ladder and the upper shelves where a tenderfoot scout sat absorbed in the quilting pamphlet.
+“Why don’t you check,” he said, climbing down.
+A wistful peeping Tom, praying for a flash of flesh from up a ladder.
+“I’m wearing underwear today,” Heidi had said, as she nodded toward the upper shelves where a tenderfoot scout sat absorbed in a quilting pamphlet.
 The man blushed crimson.
 “Kids,” he snorted.

 “You mean like Jesus?”
 Ed was right the first time; she was a space alien.

 “No. No, no, no, no. Jesus has been and gone.
 This is the New Revelation.”